-Ask a friend to “Spot” your shots: The best, quickest and easiest method is to ask a friend to keep an eye on your Anchor point before you shoot.
+- Ask a friend to “Spot” your shots: The best, quickest and easiest method is to ask a friend to keep an eye on your Anchor point before shooting.
 An experienced Archer would be able to guide you and provide helpful tips.

-Setup a Camera: If you can’t get anyone to help you or if you want to observe your own anchor point for correction, you should set up a camera that records your draws and shots.
-After all, practice makes perfect in archery and the Camera will work as a good tool to give you feedback.
+- Setup a Camera: If you can’t get anyone to help you or if you want to observe your anchor point for correction, you should set up a camera that records your draws and shots.
+After all, practice makes perfect in archery, and the Camera will work as an excellent tool to give you feedback.

 How Does Peep Sight help in Finding the Best Anchor Point?

 Torque points are a big no-no when drawing a bow.
-They can affect your anchor point and in turn, contribute to an inconstant shot that should be avoided.
+They can affect your anchor point and, in turn, contribute to an inconstant shot that you should avoid.
 So What is a torque point?
 Torque point is any place on your face that creates an additional torque on the bowstring when you are at full draw.
-Generally, Archers create an extra torque point on their…
+Generally, Archers create an extra torque point on their

 Nose: by letting the string press against their nose

-Torque point is never good because it can cause the direction of arrow change from the intended target.
+Torque point is never good because it can cause the arrow to change from the intended target.
 The friction created by any torque point can cause the arrow to either lose speed or change direction.
-When you analyze many archers over time you will notice that there are various torque points that some of the archers create while holding the draw.
+When you analyze many archers over time, you will notice various torque points that some archers create while holding the draw.

-How to Get Consistency for the Best Anchor point
+How to Get consistency for the Best Anchor point with Bowfishing Bow?

-There’s an old adage, “Mastery can only come with repetition”.
+There’s an adage, “Mastery can only come with repetition.”
 So once you have found your best anchor point, now is the time for you to make it consistent and make sure that you’re drawing at that point every single time.

 Why Bowfish Instead of Plain Old Fishing

-- Talk, Scream, Laugh out loud… It’s OK: It’s a very involved type of sport where you’re talking to your friends very frequently and getting exciting very often.
-So if you’re into hunting larger game on the ground, you would be much too familiar with keeping quiet and whispering and listening to nature.
+It’s a very involved type of sport where you’re talking to your friends very frequently and getting exciting very often.
+So if you’re into hunting more massive games on the ground, you would be much too familiar with keeping quiet and whispering and listening to nature.

-You don’t have to do all that while bowfishing.
-In fact, it’s quite the contrary most of the time.
-If you’re with someone you will find yourself yelling and screaming and getting excited at times and that’s ok for this sport.
+You don’t have to do all that while bow fishing.
+It’s quite the contrary most of the time.
+If you’re with someone, you will find yourself yelling and screaming and getting excited at times, and that’s OK for this sport.
 Try doing that while shooting at an elk 10 yards away.

-From the bank, Wading inside, from a bridge or top of the boat, bowfishing can be versatile and each one of the forms will have its own unique experience.
-I personally like to either hunt from top of the boat or from top of a low walking bridge.
-Both these experiences give me a better vantage point where I can look directly down… bring the bow to full draw … and shoot.
+From the bank, Wading inside, from a bridge or top of the boat, bow fishing can be versatile, and each one of the forms will have its own unique experience.
+I like to either hunt from the top of the boat or head of a low walking bridge.
+These experiences give me a better vantage point where I can look directly down and bring the bow to full draw and shoot.

-The angles of refraction become steeper when you’re shooting from the bank, the general rule of thumb is aim 10 inches below the target before you shoot – but of course, it is just a rule of thumb, you’ll have to adjust your aim based on what you see and how you see it.
-But in general, you should always aim beneath the fish rather than above.
+The angles of refraction become steeper when you’re shooting from the bank.
+The general rule of thumb is to aim 10 inches below the target before you shoot – but of course, it is just a rule of thumb.
+You’ll have to adjust your goal based on what you see and how you see it.
+But in general, you should always aim beneath the fish rather than the above.

 Best Time to Go Bowfishing